quarto-dev/quarto-web/docs/getting-started/installation.md

 #### Python Versions

 On Mac OS and Linux, Quarto will use the version of Python 3 that it finds in the system path.
-Modify the `PATH` before invoking Quarto to use a different version of Python 3.
+Modify the `PATH` before invoking Quarto to use a different version of Python.

 On Windows, Quarto will use Conda if it's invoked within an activated Conda environment.
 Otherwise, it will use the [Python Windows Launcher](https://docs.python.org/3/using/windows.html#launcher) to select a version of Python 3.
-Use the `PY_PYTHON3` environment variable to override the default behavior (for example: `PY_PYTHON3=3.8`).
+Use the `PY_PYTHON` environment variable to override the default behavior (for example: `PY_PYTHON=3.8`).

 The `quarto check jupyter` command will tell you which version of Python will be selected for the shell it is invoked from within.